ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/nats/Module.md

 var result = producer->publish(subject, "hello world");
 ```

-2. Publish with subject, message content and a subject for the receiver to replyTo.
+2. Publish with the subject, message content, and a subject for the receiver to reply to.
 ```ballerina
 nats:Producer producer = new(connection);
 var result = producer->publish(subject, "hello world", replyTo = "replyTo");